crocs-muni/sec-certs/data/sar_correlations/readme.md

 - Collumn `support` shows number of rows with non-zero entry in the correlated column.
 - `all_certs_sar_cve_corr.csv` computes correlations on all certificates
 - `vuln_rich_certs_sar_cve_corr.csv` computes correlations only on the certificates with `>0` vulnerabilities.
+- The csvs only show rows where one of the values is not `NaN` (due to missing data).
+- Empty cell means that the value is `NaN` due to missing data and correlation is meaningless.